 Note: I always wonder what assumptions Treasury truly uses for these forecasts because Treasury forecasts have been wrong for at least 6 years in a row, and quite a bit out from the forecasts made 6 months ago (in 2016 May Budget and 2016 PEFO), although in defence of the government number crunchers, the world’s economies have experienced a lot of volatility in the past few years.

-The electorate is still grappling with the radical changes to the super rules taking effect from 1 July 2017 (see SuperGuide article Super changes (July 2017): Planning ahead for the 2017/2018 year), and the January 2017 Age Pension changes (see SuperGuide article Age Pension: 330,000 Australians lose entitlements since January 2017 ).
+The electorate is still grappling with the radical changes to the super rules taking effect from 1 July 2017 (see SuperGuide article Latest superannuation changes: 2017/2018 guide), and the January 2017 Age Pension changes (see SuperGuide article Age Pension: 330,000 Australians lose entitlements since January 2017 ).

 Even so, the 2016/2017 MYEFO contains several retirement-related new policies, hidden within the detail of the report, and that may be of interest to readers:

 - Independent standards body to govern financial advice industry.
 At a cost of $15 million, the government will establish “an independent standards body, as a Commonwealth company, to govern the professional standards of the financial advice industry”.
 The body is to be fully funded by the advice industry.